shahamitr/shopify-scroll-top/README.md

 # shopify-scroll-top
 Add ability to you shopify store, scroll to top on every page.

-Please follow the instruction to add the scroll to top component<b> to your shopify page.
+Please follow the instruction to add the scroll to top component to your shopify page.

 1. Upload <b>Up.svg</b> to store inside asset folder e.g. assets/Up.svg
 2. Upload <b>scrolltop.liquid</b> to store inside asset folder e.g. snippets/scrolltop.liquid